aspnetzero/documents/blog-posts/en/integrating-elsa-with-asp.net-zero.md

 elsa.UseAutoMapper(() => { });
 ````

 Both Elsa and ASP.NET Boilerplate creates a `MapperConfiguration` and uses it to create an `IMapper`.
 Because of this, if we don't add this line to Elsa configuration, the app will only use Elsa's **AutoMapper** configuration.
 But, after making this configuration, we need to configure Elsa's AutoMapper mappings in our app manually.
-In order to do this, go to `*WebHostModule` and add below lines to its `PreInitialize` method.
+In order to do this, go to `*WebMvcModule` and add below lines to its `PreInitialize` method.

 ```
 // ELSA AutoMapper